-- (5) California Rules of Court, Rule 9.20, Requirement Not Recommended: It is not recommended that Respondent be ordered to comply with the requirements of California Rules of Court, rule 9.20, because - (6) Other Requirements: It is further recommended that Respondent be ordered to comply with the following additional requirements:
+- (5) California Rules of Court, Rule 9.20, Requirement Not Recommended: It is not recommended that Respondent be ordered to comply with the requirements of California Rules of Court, rule 9.20, because on February 28, 2018, the Review Department in this matter ordered Respondent to comply with California Rules of Court, rule 9.20.
+Respondent filed a rule 9.20 declaration on March 15, 2018.
+As repondent is given credit for the period of interim suspension which commenced on March 25, 2018, any prospective actual suspension will not require Respondent to comply with California Rules of Court, rule 9.20 again as it is not anticipated that Respondent will remain on actual suspension after the effective date of the Supreme Court Order order imposing discipline in this matter. - (6) Other Requirements: It is further recommended that Respondent be ordered to comply with the following additional requirements: